nvpro-samples/build_all/README.md

 Demonstrates a customizable cache-aware mipmap generation algorithm using compute shaders.
 Includes the **`nvpro_pyramid`** library, which can be used independently of this sample with no dependencies besides standard C++ and Vulkan.
 Supports non-power-of-2 textures while outperforming the conventional blit algorithm.

-**Tags**: mipmapping, image processing, compute shader, library, subgroups, procedural
+**Tags**: mipmapping, image processing, compute shaders, library, subgroups, procedural

 ## [vk_ddisplay](https://github.com/nvpro-samples/vk_ddisplay)